Eligible dependents include:

 You will be asked to provide verification of your dependent's eligibility if you enroll a dependent.

 The term child includes any of the following, until the child reaches the limiting age:

 A natural child;

 A legally adopted child or a child legally placed for adoption;

 A child under your legal guardianship

 Children who are physically or mentally incapable of self-support as determined by Anthem may continue on your Purdue coverage beyond the normal age limit if the disability continues and the child remains unmarried.
 The child must already be covered under the plan.
-You may be asked to provide certification of the child's disability annually.
+You may be asked to provide certification of the child's disability every two to three years.
 Documentation must be on file prior to child reaching the limiting age.